Cardi B: Achievements

+The album was certified platinum by the Recording Industry Association of America (RIAA) on its day of release, a feat attributed to the pre-release success of the singles "WAP" and "Up".
+By February 2026, the album had been certified double platinum, making it the highest-certified female rap album of the 2020s decade thus far.

 Personal life

-Cardi B defined herself as a practicing Catholic.
+Cardi B has defined herself as a practicing Catholic.

 In 2016, Cardi B said that when working as a stripper, she used to drug and rob men for their money.
 Following controversies on the matter, sparked in 2019, she defended herself, saying, "whether or not they were poor choices at the time, I did what I had to do to survive."
 She explains: "I never glorified the things I brought up in that live [video], I never even put those things in my music because I'm not proud of it and feel a responsibility not to glorify it.
 I made the choices that I did at the time because I had very limited options."
-In 2024, Cardi B spoke on the matter again, saying she "doesn't feel bad" about drugging and robbing men regarding her past, and would have done it again.
+In 2024, Cardi B spoke on the matter again, saying "Why do y'all keep writing 'Cardi drugged, whatever, robbed men,' other crap.
+So what?
+I'll do it again bitch.
+I don't give a fuck, I don't feel bad.
+I don't feel bad for no niggas.
+I'll do it the fuck again.
+And y'all think y'all gagging.
+I talk about that shit on my album too.
+I don't give a fuck."

 She identifies as bisexual.
 In connection with the MeToo movement, she has discussed being sexually assaulted in the past while working as a stripper.

 In a 2018 interview, Cardi B talked about being Afro-Latina and Afro-Caribbean:

 We are Caribbean people. [...]
 Some people want to decide if you're black or not, depending on your skin complexion, because they don't understand Caribbean people or our culture. [...]
 I don't got to tell you that I'm black.
 I expect you to know about it.
 When my father taught me about Caribbean countries, he told me that Europeans took over our lands.
 That's why we all speak different languages. [...]
 Just like everybody else, we came over here the same way.
 I hate when people try to take my roots from me.
 Because we know that there's African roots inside of us.

-Rapper GloRilla is Cardi's biological first cousin due to Glorilla's father being a half-sibling to one of Cardi's parents, but referred to her as her “half-niece”.
+Rapper GloRilla is Cardi's biological first cousin (once removed) due to Glorilla's father being a half-sibling to one of Cardi's parents, but referred to her as her "half-niece".
 Glorilla also confirmed they are cousins.
+Cardi B has also been involved in a widely publicized feud with rapper Nicki Minaj since around 2017.